BeachyHeadCode/WebStats/README.md

 	<li>Add <a href="http://dev.bukkit.org/server-mods/statisticianv2/">Statistician v2.0</a> ~ <a href="https://github.com/Crimsonfoxy/Statistician-v2">GitHub</a></li>
 	<li>Add Smart Phone Support * iPhone, Droid.</li>
 	<li>Added On/Off for Player Page Plugins, this is dynamic with your selection from the installer.</li>
+	<li>Add User login to make an about me page for their account, along with some other features.</li>
 </ul>

 <h3>Current Pending Update:</h3>